SAKryukov/storage-free-pass/doc/article.md

 })();
 ~~~

 Note that the function `generatePassword` is asynchronous.
 So, the actual result of the password generation is exposed through the resolution of the *promise* returned by this function.
-For this purpose, in main application file "storage-free-pass.api/ui.js", this function is wrapped in another `generatePassword` function:
+For this purpose, in the main application file "storage-free-pass.api/ui.js", this function is wrapped in another `generatePassword` function:

 ~~~{lang=Javascript}{id=javascript-use-generate-password}
     const generatePassword = () => {